COVID-19 FAQ for Santa Fe

 - Counseling: We will no longer be seeing students for in-person counseling appointments and new client appointments will not be accepted at this time.
 Current clients will receive an email with additional information about how to schedule a check-in appointment with your provider.

-All on-campus public events are cancelled through early May.
+All on-campus public events are cancelled until further notice.
 This extends to community events, seminars, study groups, and college-sponsored events held off-campus.

-On-campus visits, including the Admitted Student Event, are cancelled for the spring.
+On-campus visits are cancelled for the spring and summer.
 Your Admissions team is setting up a variety of virtual events, meetings, and tours to connect you with your admission counselor, current students, and tutors while showing you our campus in the best way possible at this time.
 We are available over telephone, email, or virtual conferencing sites so that you do not miss out on any of the important admission and financial aid steps.
 Schedule your virtual campus visit today.